 The amount of child support that your ex-spouse would pay you in our above example is based on a percentage of their net monthly income.

-The Texas Family Code contains guidelines for child support that will allow you and your ex-spouse to calculate just how much will be owed to you on a monthly basis.
-Keep in mind that it will need to be determined what exactly your ex-spouse’s net monthly income is so that you have an accurate number, to begin with.
+The Texas Family Code contains guidelines for child support that will allow you and your ex-spouse to calculate just how much will be owed to you every month.
+Keep in mind that it will need to be determined what exactly your ex-spouse's net monthly income is so that you have an accurate number to begin with.

 Income in Texas for a noncustodial parent means all salary, wages, commissions, bonuses, tips, and overtime earned.
-Unemployment payments count for income purposes as well as social security benefits and worker’s compensation awards.
+Unemployment payments count for income purposes, social security benefits, and worker compensation awards.

-If your ex-spouse received a home from an inheritance income can be imputed from this source even if the home is not generating any income.
-A judge could argue that if your particular circumstances merit such as finding, that the home could be sold and the funds utilized to pay child support.
+If your ex-spouse received a home from an inheritance, income could be attributed to this source even if the house is not generating any revenue.
+A judge could argue that if your particular circumstances merit finding, the home could be sold and the funds utilized to pay child support.
 This is not common, but it can happen in our state.

 Underemployment or Unemployment- how do these issues factor into paying child support?

-In some situations, parents will under-employ themselves purposefully in order to pay less in child support.
-I have seen mothers and fathers step back from highly compensated positions at businesses to take lesser positions where they will not be earning as much money.
+Parents will under-employ themselves purposefully to pay less for child support in some situations.
+I have seen mothers and fathers step back from highly compensated positions at businesses to take lesser jobs where they will not be earning as much money.

-Especially if a job change occurred recently before a divorce or child support modification case, a judge can look back to see what the parent used to earn and use that income rather than their current income to assign a child support obligation.
+Mainly if a job change occurred recently before a divorce or child support modification case, a judge could look back to see what the parent used to earn and use that income rather than their current income to assign a child support obligation.

 It could be that your ex-spouse has responsibility for children that are not yours and are not involved in this particular case.
-In that type of situation, your ex-spouse would receive credit for these children.
+Your ex-spouse would receive credit for these children in that type of situation.

 Typically a 2.5% credit is assigned per child, up to a limit of five.
-For example, if your ex-spouse and you have one child together and your ex-spouse is already paying child support for another child, your child support percentage would decrease from 20% of your ex-spouse’s net monthly income to 17.5%.
+For example, if you and your ex-spouse have one child together and your ex-spouse is already paying child support for another child, your child support percentage would decrease from 20% of your ex-spouse's net monthly income to 17.5%.

 What if your ex-spouse chooses to pay more or less than the ordered amount of child support?

-Another aspect of child support cases that people often have questions about is whether a parent can decide to pay more or less than the ordered amount on a monthly basis.
+Another aspect of child support cases that people often question is whether a parent can decide to pay more or less than the ordered amount every month.

-The answer to that question is that while a parent can pay more than their ordered amount of support on a monthly basis it is not allowed under the law for that parent to pay less.
-This means that if you are the parent who receives child support from an ex-spouse it is not in your best interest to agree to allow him or her to underpay you for any period of time.
-A court must first approve any change in the child support obligation in a case called a Modification.
+The answer to that question is that while a parent can pay more than their ordered amount of support every month, it is not allowed under the law for that parent to spend less.
+This means that if you are the parent who receives child support from an ex-spouse, it is not in your best interest to agree to allow them to underpay you for any period.
+A court must first approve any change in the child support obligation in a Modification case.

 What if the guideline amount of child support does not work for your family?

-The guidelines as set forth in the Texas Family Code are just that- guidelines.
-They have been made into law because it was determined that they are applicable to a wide range of people, but they do not necessarily work equally well for all persons.
+The guidelines outlined in the Texas Family Code are just that- guidelines.
+They have been made into law because it was determined that they apply to a wide range of people, but they do not necessarily work equally well for all persons.

-For example, if your child suffers from a disability that requires medical attention around the clock or will require you to stay at home to care for him or her after age 18, the standard amount of child support will likely be insufficient to provide for your child’s proven needs.
+For example, suppose your child has a disability that requires medical attention around the clock or will require you to stay at home to care for them after age 18.
+In that case, the standard amount of child support will likely be insufficient to provide for your child's proven needs.

-If this is the case for you and your child you and your attorney will need to address this issue with the divorce court or if the issue arises subsequent to your initial child support order being introduced a modification suit may need to be filed.
+If this is the case for you and your child, you and your attorney will need to address this issue with the divorce court, or if the problem arises after your initial child support order is introduced, a modification suit may need to be filed.
 You will be able to present evidence of the increased needs of your child in hopes of getting the child support modified.
 You and your ex-spouse would have an opportunity to settle your case outside of court by negotiating in mediation or on an informal basis.
-Otherwise, you will both present evidence to a judge to have him or her decide whether or not your circumstances merit an increase in the monthly support level.
+Otherwise, you will both present evidence to a judge to have him, or her decides whether your circumstances merit an increase in the monthly support level.

-Factors that a court will consider when deciding whether to deviate from the guideline levels of support include the age and needs of your child, your financial resources, each parent’s ability to support your child, child care expenses, medical expenses as well as the costs associated with travel to allow your child to see each parent.
-If your circumstances demand a greater or lesser amount of child support it will likely be due to one of the aforementioned factors.
+Factors that a court will consider when deciding whether to deviate from the guideline levels of support include the age and needs of your child, your financial resources, each parent's ability to support your child, child care expenses, medical expenses as well as the costs associated with travel to allow your child to see each parent.
+If your circumstances demand a greater or lesser amount of child support, it will likely be due to one of the factors above.